 The severity of PUV determines the diagnosis.
 Quite often, PUV are diagnosed using fetal ultrasound when a woman is still pregnant.
 Children, who have been diagnosed later with PUV, have developed urinary tract infections.
-So, it is always better to consult a child’s physician for diagnosis.

 Some of the diagnostic tests include:

-- Abdominal ultrasound – Abdominal ultrasound is a diagnostic imaging technique that makes use of high-frequency sound waves and a computer to produce images of blood vessels, tissues, and organs.
+- Abdominal ultrasound – Abdominal ultrasound is a diagnostic imaging technique that makes use of high-frequency sound waves to produce images of blood vessels, tissues, and organs.
 Ultrasounds are primarily used to view the functioning of the internal organs, and to precisely assess the flow of blood through blood vessels.

 - Voiding cystourethrogram (VCUG) – Voiding cystourethrogram is a specific x-ray that helps to examine the urinary tract.
 A catheter is positioned in the urethra and the bladder is filled with a liquid dye.
 X-ray images are produced as the bladder gets filled and empties.
 The images will reveal whether or not any reverse flow of urine is taking place into the ureters and kidneys.

 - Endoscopy – It is a test that makes use of an endoscope to accurately examine the interior regions of the urinary tract.
-Tissue samples collected from inside the urinary tract are used for further testing.

 - Blood test is performed to precisely assess the electrolyte of the child and to determine the function of the kidney.